OpenCyphal-Garage/demos/ds015_servo/README.md

 ip link set up vcan0
 ```

-Launch the node.
+Launch the node
-It is built to emulate an embedded system so it does not accept any arguments or environment variables.
+(it is built to emulate an embedded system so it does not accept any arguments or environment variables):
-It may print a few informational messages and then go silent:

 ```bash
 ./ds015_servo_demo
 ```

+It may print a few informational messages and then go silent.

 Fire up the CAN dump utility from SocketCAN utils and see what's happening on the bus.
 You should see the PnP node-ID allocation requests being sent by our node irregularly: